 Our History Has Been Corrupted

-Many people who land on this website are interested in Göbekli Tepe or any other ancient site.
-You were probably already questioning the mainstream ideas about history.
-And that has a reason: there are too many ancient mysteries left unexplained.
+Many people who land on this website are interested in Göbekli Tepe or in some other ancient site that we have analyzed.
+They probably already questioned the mainstream stance about its history.
+Even here, we find too many ancient mysteries left unexplained.

-Somewhere in your unconscious you already knew the official versions were incorrect.
-But what is the correct version then?
+Somewhere in our subconscious mind we already know that the official versions are incorrect.
+What then is the correct version?

-If you’ve carefully read the articles on this website, you’ll know the true history of Humanity, and how it expands over hundreds of thousands of years all over the globe.
-The official version of history has been compressed with a factor of 50 to what it is today.
-It is said of Göbekli Tepe it is one of the oldest man made temple complexes on Earth.
+If you carefully read the articles on this website, you already know a little about the true history of humanity and how it expanded over hundreds of thousands of years all over the globe.
+The official version of history (mankind’s age) has been compressed – it has been arbitrarily reduced to 1/50th from what it should be – and yet, it is said of Göbekli Tepe that it is one of the oldest temple complexes on Earth.

-But the facts are pointing out that Göbekli Tepe is “just” one of the many ancient sites around the globe which are way older than you’ve ever held to be possible.
+Our facts indicate that Göbekli Tepe is “just” one of the many ancient sites around the globe, which are very much older than you have ever thought possible.

 Logos or Mythos?

-If you like to label Göbekli Tepe with fancy words like “early Neolithic sanctuary” in order to address the alleged age of Göbekli Tepe, you’ve probably not much affection with mathematics and numbers.
-These kinds of labels are meaningless, suggesting that the user is an expert in his field.
+If you prefer to label Göbekli Tepe with fancy words such as “early Neolithic sanctuary” to address the alleged age of Göbekli Tepe, you probably do not have much affection for mathematics and numbers.
+These descriptive labels are meaningless, suggesting merely that the user is an “expert” in his field.

 Göbekli Tepe’s age spans over a period of 250,000 years.
-Some of the readers will now say: “oh, that’s impossible!”
-Is it?
-There are major indicators, mathematical truths, which leads to this inevitable conclusion.
-These indicators dwarf any other so called “evidence” which is gathered at the local scene.
+Some of our readers might refute this statement by saying “Oh, that’s impossible!”
+But is it?
+We have major indicators and mathematical truths leading to this inevitable conclusion.
+These indicators dwarf any other so-called “evidence” that “experts” have gathered at the local scene.

-Archaeology will of course not agree with this conclusion, but that’s because archaeology is, because of its frozen paradigm, an irrational discipline, unable to deal with the facts as they really are.
-Archaeology, as it is practiced by the established academia, has nothing to do with real science.
-It is nothing more than a believe system to keep the existing paradigm intact.
+Archaeology will, of course, disagree with this conclusion.
+Archaeology is, because of its frozen paradigm, an irrational discipline, unable to deal with the facts as they really are.
+Archaeology, as is currently practiced by the established academia, has nothing to do with real science.
+It is little more than a belief system to keep the existing paradigm intact.

-There’s No Significant Difference in Level Between Roman Buildings and New Buildings
+There is no Significant Difference in Ground Level Between Roman Buildings and New Buildings

 Roman Buildings Are at the Same Ground Level

-When we look to the many buildings in ancient Rome or to the many ancient Roman settlements around Europe, we see that the levels of ancient Roman buildings and contemporary buildings do not differ significantly or none at all.
-That raises the question: why is it then that Göbekli Tepe was covered under many feet of soil?
+When we look at the many buildings in ancient Rome, or at the many ancient Roman settlements around Europe, we see that the levels of ancient Roman buildings and contemporary buildings do not differ significantly or not at all.
+This raises the question: why was Göbekli Tepe covered by many feet of soil?

-What many people easily swallow is the argument that Göbekli Tepe is much older than the Roman temples.
-According to the archaeologists is Göbekli Tepe about 6 times older as the Roman temples.
-Many people have nothing with large numbers, like one thousand years, or 12,000 years, let alone something like 250,000 years.
-It all exceeds the time frame of the mortal ego many folds.
+What is easily acknowledged is the possible argument that Göbekli Tepe is much older than Roman temples.
+Archaeologists claim that Göbekli Tepe is about 6 times older than Roman temples.
+To many people, large numbers are meaningless.
+One thousand years, or 12,000 years, let alone 250,000 years.
+It all exceeds the time frame of the mortal ego multiple times.

-But if we follow the chronostratigraphy of that region, Göbekli Tepe would, if it is really 12,000 years old, be covered with just about 7 to 8 inches of soil.
-The site would still be in plain sight, possibly covered with some vegetation.
+But if we follow the chronostratigraphy of that region, Göbekli Tepe would, if it is really 12,000 years old, be covered with only about 7 to 8 inches of soil.
+The site would still be in plain sight, ruined but possibly covered with some vegetation.

 How Deep Did They Have to Dig for Göbekli Tepe?

-That’s probably the first question no one ever asked before.
-As a general rule counts: the deeper something lies, the older it is.
-The depth on which a site can be found depends on the rate of which the ground layers are built up over time.
+That is an important question to ask.
+As a rule, the deeper something lies, the older it is.
+The depth where a site can be found depends on the rate at which the ground layers are built up over time.

-If the depth on which a site has to dug up is about 15 feet below the current ground level, and none of the Roman temples had ever to be dug up, how old could it really be?
+If the depth of a specific site (to be dug up) is about 15 feet below the current ground level, and none of the Roman temples ever had to be dug up, how old could it really be?

 Chronostratigraphy gives some of the first indications of its true age.